vandriko/vandriko.github.io/_pages/cv.md

 Work experience
 ======
+* Oct.
+2022 - today: Associate professor (tenure track) in the [Software Engineering and Architecture group](https://search-rug.github.io/) of the Computer Science Department at the University of Groningen.
 * Nov.
-2016 - today: Assistant professor (tenure track) in the [Software Engineering and Architecture group](http://www.cs.rug.nl/search/Main/HomePage) of the Computer Science Department at the University of Groningen.
+2016 - Sep.
+2022: Assistant professor (tenure track) in the [Software Engineering and Architecture group](https://search-rug.github.io/) of the Computer Science Department at the University of Groningen.
 * Sep.
 2011 - May 2016: Postdoc at the [Institute of Architecture of Application Systems (IAAS)](http://www.iaas.uni-stuttgart.de/), University of Stuttgart, Germany
   * Leader of the Cloud Infrastructure research group
   * Worked for projects [4Caast](http://www.4caast.eu/) and [ALLOW Ensembles](http://www.allow-ensembles.eu/)